 Coordinate PCA pipe and other trenched utilities to ensure PCA pipe is continuously sloped to the flexible duct connection point.
 Ensure adequate horizontal and vertical clearance to access PCA pipe and other trenched utilities.
 Provide a mechanical (non-gas) lift-assisted, hinged access cover with safety locking device rated for aircraft loading at each flexible duct connection point.
 Ensure access hatch weight is no greater than the approved lift weight per occupational safety requirements.
 PCA pipe must be supported and elevated minimum 6 inches (150 mm) off the bottom of the trench to prevent pipe and insulation from sitting in water and allow insulation to air dry.
 Slope the trench and PCA pipe with a minimum 0.5% grade, towards a recessed flexible duct connection point.
-Show PCA pipe slope requirements on drawings.
-Top of PCA jacketed and insulated pipe must be 1"- 6" from the bottom of the trench grate for clearance and ergonomic access to duct connection without entering the trench.
+Show PCA pipe slope requirements on drawings. \3\ PCA pipe must turn up and terminate within 6" of the hangar floor for ergonomic access to duct connection without entering the trench.
 Provide a manual blow-down valve at all PCA pipe low points to allow drainage of any trapped condensation.
+Provide a handle extension within 6" of the hangar floor so the blow down valve is operable without entering the trench. /3/